 37. Some on ground floor, 1 in adjacent cottage, 5 suitable for disabled.

-lift, lounge, drawing room, sun lounge, gallery, study, bar, library, boat, light lunch/supper room, two restaurants, conservatory, free Wi-Fi, in-room TV (Freeview), indoor 10-metre swimming pool, outdoor heated 15-metre swimming pool, gym, two-acre grounds, tennis, sandy beach.
+lift, lounge, drawing room, sun lounge, gallery, study, bar, library, light lunch/supper room, 2 restaurants, conservatory, free Wi-Fi, in-room TV (Freeview), gym, indoor and outdoor swimming pools, 2-acre grounds, tennis, sandy beach.

 allowed in bedrooms, not in public areas (except assistance dogs).

 Amex, MasterCard, Visa.

 per room B&B £290–£440, D,B&B £480–£586.
 Set dinner £50, à la carte £50.